-In this article, you’re going to learn what is a debt settlement and how does it work.
+In this article, you’re going to learn what is a debt settlement and how it works.

-On the other hand, high-interest credit cards and students loans are very difficult to pay back.
+On the other hand, high-interest credit cards and student loans are very difficult to pay back.
 The interest amount compiles very fast and most people haven’t enough money to make payments.

 That’s what you’re going to cover in this post step by step.

-So let’s have look at the exact breakdown.
+So let’s have a look at the exact breakdown.

 What is a debt settlement?

 Debt relief is one of the strategies for getting out of debt.

 In simple words, a borrower pays the lender less than what he is liable to pay and the lender considers that amount as full.
 After that, the lender writes off the whole debt.

 It is one of the cheapest ways for a borrower to get out of debt.